-The framed part of the window that opens and holds the glass in place.
+The framed part of the window opens and holds the glass in place.

-A glass protection system applied after manufacture to eliminate scratches, abrasions and other construction site damage.
+A glass protection system is applied after manufacture to eliminate scratches, abrasions and other construction site damage.

 Often used to provide a more traditional appearance, this style of window profile offers a curved edge, rather than bevelled or chamfered.